DIT112-V21/group-04/README.md

 2. Select the + option in the left bar, and then choose to Add new.
 3. Locate the group-04 cloned repository folder, and then navigate to the sketch which should be located in: group-04/arduino/sketches/smartcar/
 4. Afterwards, select to compile and start.
 You can then select which server option (offline/online) in the Android app.

+### Setting up Unit testing for developers

+This section covers how to run the unit tests that have been created for both, the Android app and Arduino sketch.
+(Note, please follow the above set up before moving on with this section).

+#### Android
+For the Android Unit tests, Android Studio is required.
+1. Using Android Studio, Open the Android folder within the cloned group-04 repository directory.
+2. Next, sync the gradle project: File -> select File -> "Sync Project with Gradle Files".
+3. Afterwards, navigate to the directory: app/java/com.example.medcarapp (androidTest).
+4. To run the tests, navigate to the specific class you want to test (e.g: ManualControlTest contains the tests related to the manual control screen).
+5. To the left of the class name, there will be a green arrow.
+When selected, all tests within the test file will run.
+#### Arduino
+For the Arduino Unit tests, CLion and CMake are required.
+1. Using CLion, open the arduino folder within the cloned group-04 repository directory.
+2. Next, load the CMake project.
+To do this, open the root CMake file, at the top of the text editor window, there should be a blue bar.
+Select "Load CMake project".
+3. Navigate to the test/ut directory and open SimpleCarController_test.cpp
+4. There will be two structs: RegisterManualControlTest and SimpleCarControllerTest.
+To the left of those two, there will be a green arrow.
+Press those to run the tests related to the specific struct.
+Alternatively to run the tests, in the top bar, there should also be an option to run all tests.

+NOTE: The Arduino unit testing was implemented by following and adapting files/code from the following repository: https://github.com/platisd/reusable-testable-arduino-tutorial

 ## User manual